JAlcocerT/JAlcocerT/content/blog/ai-ppts.md

 ![alt text](/blog_img/biz/RE/slidev-re.png)

-8. Build it ready to be hosted:
+8. Build it ready to be hosted *as static page*:

 ```sh
 #npm run build #they go to ./dist